CAPRI HOLDINGS SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit A...

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Jan.
-22, 2025 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until February 21, 2025 to file lead plaintiff applications in a securities class action lawsuit against Capri Holdings Limited (the“Company”) (NYSE: CPRI), if they purchased the Company's shares and/or sold Capri puts between August 10, 2023 and October 24, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Jan.
+24, 2025 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until February 21, 2025 to file lead plaintiff applications in a securities class action lawsuit against Capri Holdings Limited (the "Company") (NYSE: CPRI ), if they purchased the Company's shares and/or sold Capri puts between August 10, 2023 and October 24, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the District of Delaware.

 Get Help